WTR-GITHUB/PYTHON_II_PART/OOP-Advanced:-Abstraction.md

         return f"Payment of {amount} processed with PayPal account {self.email}.
 Transaction ID: {transaction_id}"

 ```
-In this example, there's an abstract class Payment, which defines two abstract methods get_transactions() and process_payment().
-The get_transactions() method is used to get the list of transactions made through this payment method, and the process_payment() method is used to process a payment for a certain amount.
+In this example, there's an abstract class `Payment`, which defines two abstract methods `get_transactions()` and `process_payment()`.

-CreditCardPayment and PayPalPayment are subclasses of Payment, which provide concrete implementations of the two abstract methods defined in the parent class.
+`CreditCardPayment` and `PayPalPayment` are subclasses of `Payment`, which provide concrete implementations of the two abstract methods defined in the parent class.

 Each of the subclasses has their own way of processing payments and generating transaction ID.
-The CreditCardPayment class processes payments made through credit card and generates transaction ID by using a unique combination of card number and amount.
-Similarly, the PayPalPayment class processes payments made through PayPal and generates transaction ID by using a unique combination of PayPal account email and amount.

 Each class also has an instance variable transactions which contains a list of transactions that have been made through this payment method.
-The get_transactions() method of each class returns the list of transactions made through this payment method.
+The `get_transactions()` method of each class returns the list of transactions made through this payment method.

-This example demonstrates the use of abstraction to separate the implementation details of the different payment methods from their common interface, defined by the Payment class.
-The Payment class provides a template for the subclasses to follow, and the subclasses provide concrete implementations of the abstract methods.
+This example demonstrates _the use of abstraction to separate the implementation details of the different payment methods from their common interface_, defined by the `Payment` class. _The Payment class provides a template for the subclasses to follow, and the subclasses provide concrete implementations of the abstract methods._

-It's best practice to keep all the abstract methods in a separate abstract class, this way you can ensure that the common properties and methods for a group of similar classes, will be written and managed in a single place.
+**It's best practice to keep all the abstract methods in a separate abstract class**, this way you can ensure that the common properties and methods for a group of similar classes, will be written and managed in a single place.

-In a nutshell, the abstraction principle in python allows for the separation of implementation details from the interface, and abstract classes and methods provide a way to define this separation by providing a template for subclasses to follow, this way subclasses are forced to implement certain methods which are defined in the abstract class.
+In a nutshell - _the abstraction principle in python allows for the separation of implementation details from the interface, and abstract classes and methods provide a way to define this separation by providing a template for subclasses to follow, this way subclasses are forced to implement certain methods which are defined in the abstract class_.

 ## Exercises:
 🧠 : Repeat the [OOP Part 2](https://github.com/CodeAcademy-Online/python-new-material/wiki/Lesson-19:-OOP-(-Part-2))